 3. If we’ve got to leave the car:

-I know that our full 72 hour kit go-bag is in the car too, but I wouldn’t want to carry that (it is HEAVY) unless I had to, so this bag just has what I think I may need to walk into town.
+I know that our full 72-hour kit go-bag is in the car, but I wouldn’t want to carry it is because it’s heavy.
+This bag has only what I think I might need to walk into town.

-- Wipes and diapers (I keep the wipes I store in this bag in a ziploc inside their carrier.
-Otherwise they dry out after just a few weeks.)
+- Wipes and diapers (I keep the wipes in a Ziploc inside their carrier.
+Otherwise, they dry out after just a few weeks.)

 - Granola bars